 In the final stage, satisfied customers become advocates for your business, recommending products or services to others and contributing to your business's growth.

-Each stage of the customer journey presents unique opportunities for your business to engage with customers and enhance their experience.
+Each stage of the consumer decision process presents unique opportunities for your business to engage with customers and enhance their experience.
 By understanding these stages, you can tailor your marketing, sales, and customer service strategies to meet customers' needs at each point in their journey.

 What is a customer journey map?